aimeeu/blog/content/en/posts/20200522-BondFirstBarnWork.md

 ---
 title: "Bond's First Time Working in the Barn"
 date: 2020-05-22
-description: Bond works in the barn!
+description: >
+  Bond works in the barn!
+We rounded up 4 adults and 8 lambs, moved them into the barn, separated them into two groups, and then moved them into box stalls... eventually.
 categories:
 draft: false
 ---